seungwonlee003/distributed-key-value-store-test/README.md

 To make distributed key-value store fully functional, I also made durable disk writes for persistent states such as votedFor, and others including log entries, and the state machine.
 Below are the in-depth details of each component of my distributed key-value store.

+Distributed key-value store was made with Java with the help of Spring.
+Internal RPC calls and client's interaction with the database are simulated with RESTful APIs based on HTTP.

 leader election

 log replication